ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Photo Viewer.rst

         }
     }

 In your apps, you can also use the ProgressBar type from the Qt Quick Controls module.

-.. rubric:: Localizing Applications
-   :name: localizing-applications

 The example application is translated into German and French.
 The translated strings are loaded at runtime according to the current locale.

-We use a
-`Column </sdk/apps/qml/QtQuick/qtquick-positioning-layouts/#column>`_
-type in main.qml to position buttons for adding and editing albums and exiting the application:
+We use a `Column </sdk/apps/qml/QtQuick/qtquick-positioning-layouts/#column>`_  type in main.qml to position buttons for adding and editing albums and exiting the application:

 .. code:: qml